epfl-ada/ada-2024-project-adaventurers2024/README.md

 ## Datasets

-For this project, our main dataset is the [CMU Movie Summary Corpus](http://www.cs.cmu.edu/~ark/personas/), which contains 42K movie plot summaries from Wikipedia with metadata including genre, characters, and actor demographics.
+Our main dataset is the [CMU Movie Summary Corpus](http://www.cs.cmu.edu/~ark/personas/), which contains 42K movie plot summaries from Wikipedia.
 To complement this dataset, we will utilize additional datasets to enhance our analysis.

 ### Proposed Additional Datasets